ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ## Conclusion

-This tool was helpful in getting a high-level estimate of the associated carbon emissions based on a large list of hardware resources.
+While this tool shows promise, I would not recommend it for accurate reporting in its current form.
+By their own admission, it is lacking some of the aspects that the cloud tool covers, only making estimations for Compute and Memory usage.
+However, it did prove to be helpful in getting an approximate estimate of the associated carbon emissions of a large list of hardware resources.

 The fact that the tool seamlessly falls back on average values is beneficial in being able to use the tool easily.
 However, it could be seen as lacking in transparency around the values used for its calculations.
-Combined with the amount of hardware and countries that are not supported means I would not recommend it for accurate reporting in its current form.
+The amount of hardware and countries that are not supported is another limiting factor.

-The lack of integration with the web application means that you would need to turn to another process to visualise the output.
+The tool doesn't integrate with the web application and does not appear to be on their roadmap.
+This means that you would need to turn to another process to visualise the output.
 Adding support for on-premise data in the web application should be possible but could be a more significant amount of work than some other identified improvements.

 I should caveat that I understand that a tool designed for measuring your 'cloud' carbon footprint might not have mature capabilities for on-premise measurement.
-This is an area without clear established standard tooling but is still an important aspect of many companies carbon footprint.
+This is an area without clear established standard tooling but is still an important aspect of many companies' carbon footprint.

 *[SCCM]: Microsoft System Center Configuration Manager